buley/personal/src/content/interaction-style.md

-# No Comfort Zone: Engaging with My Unfiltered Method
+# Interaction Style: No Comfort Zone

 > *“It is no measure of health to be well adjusted to a profoundly sick society.” — Jiddu Krishnamurti*